microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-presence.md

 ### Subscribe to a single user’s presence

-To subscribe to a single user's presence, you can set the resource in the subscription payload to `communications/presences/{id}` where the {ID} field must be replaced with the user ID GUID of the user's presence.
+To subscribe to a single user's presence, you can set the resource in the subscription payload to `communications/presences/{id}` where the {id} field must be replaced with the user ID GUID of the user's presence.
 This subscription delivers change notifications when the user presence changes.

 ### Payload example